-After identifying the legislative activity that was associated with each SFR, we obtained and reviewed the text of these legislative statutes and amendments for evidence of what changes to state finances were made to fund increases in education spending.
-As needed, we also reviewed any secondary sources (i.e., academic journal articles, news articles, published briefs, or reports) we found with relevant information on how state legislatures funded SFRs.
+After identifying the legislative activity that was associated with each SFR, we obtained and reviewed the text of these legislative statutes and amendments for evidence of the changes legislatures made to state finances to fund increases in education spending.
+As needed, we also reviewed any secondary sources (i.e., academic journal articles, news articles, published briefs, or reports) we found with relevant information on how states funded SFRs.
 We cite all these additional sources when reporting results.
-Each author conducted their document analysis separately and maintained analytic memos to ensure any discrepancies were addressed.
+Each author of this paper conducted their document analysis separately and maintained analytic memos to ensure any discrepancies were addressed.

 Finally, using the ridge augmented synthetic control method, we quantitatively examine the effect of a given state's SFR on the state revenues or expenditures that were specified in legislation as being adjusted to fund increased education spending.
-We use the same approach to estimate the Ridge ASCM as we did with RQ 1, leveraging the same comparison group of states that did not have a documented SFR during our period of analysis.
-This second step provides an important check on whether the state legislature "followed through" and adjusted state (and, in some cases, local) finances in the ways specified in the referenced legislation to fund SFRs.
-Ultimately, this approach combines evidence regarding how SFRs are funded from multiple sources (both legislative acts and finance data), leading to further confidence in our results.
+We use the same approach to estimate the ridge ASCM as we did with RQ 1, leveraging the same comparison group of states that did not have a documented SFR during our period of analysis.
+This second step provides an important check on whether the state legislature "followed through" and adjusted state (and, in some cases, local) finances in the ways specified in the referenced legislation.